CrossmenLife88/DedSec_notehack/README.md

 <a name="english"></a>
 ## 🇬🇧 English

-An Android application inspired by the terminal hacking tool used by Marcus in **Watch_Dogs 2**.
+An Android notes application inspired by the terminal hacking tool used by Marcus in **Watch_Dogs 2**.

 > ⚠️ **DISCLAIMER / ATTENTION:**
 > **This is purely a cosmetic/fun application!**